Equity in Adolescent Health

 The Reproductive Health National Training Center (RHNTC) provides resources, materials, and educational opportunities to ensure Title X and Teen Pregnancy Prevention (TPP) grantees have the knowledge, skills, and attitudes necessary to deliver high-quality services and programs.

 This library provides trainings and resources, including webinar materials, for professionals working to promote adolescent health and reduce teen pregnancy.
-For guidance on using a health equity lens, see the Centers for Disease Control and Prevention's (CDC) Healthy Equity Guiding Principles for Inclusive Communication resource.

 - Listen Up!
 Youth Listening Session Toolkit, 2020 (HHS Office of Population Affairs)*